LiZhang30/AiPROTAC/README.md

 ## Datasets

+- PROTAC-DB 2.0 and PROTAC-ZL datasets
+<br> 1.
+PROTAC-DB 2.0: In this research, after a series of preprocessing steps on the raw data, we obtained the PROTAC-DB 2.0 dataset used herein.
+<br> 2.
+PROTAC-ZL:

 - Commands to Obtain Protein Pockets Using PyMOL:
 <br> 1. fetch (PDB ID)  # Fetch protein from the PDB database.
 <br> 2. remove solvent  # Remove solvents.